Silence d’Or. Ilmar Laaban and Experiments in Sound and Language

-Tomomi Adachi, AGF aka Poemproducer, George Aperghis, Hugo Ball, Lucas Battich, John Cage, Henri Chopin, Bob Cobbing, Marcel Duchamp, Öyvind Fahlström, Sten Hanson, Raoul Hausmann, Bernard Heidsieck, Ake Hodell, Richard Hülsenbeck, Takahiko iimura, Isidor Isou, Roomet Jakapi, Marcel Janco, Bengt Emil Johnson, James Joyce, Raivo Kelomees, Kiwa, Ilmar Laaban, Jaan Malin, Ladislav Novak, Robert Pohle and Martin Hentze, Cia Rinne, Kurt Schwitters, Gertrude Stein, Tristan Tzara, Robert Wilson
+Tomomi Adachi, AGF aka Poemproducer, George Aperghis, Hugo Ball, Lucas Battich, John Cage, Henri Chopin, Bob Cobbing, Marcel Duchamp, Öyvind Fahlström, Sten Hanson, Raoul Hausmann, Bernard Heidsieck, Ake Hodell, Richard Hülsenbeck, Takahiko iimura, Isidor Isou, Roomet Jakapi, Marcel Janco, Bengt Emil Johnson, James Joyce, Raivo Kelomees, Kiwa, Ilmar Laaban, Jaan Malin, Ladislav Novak, Robert Pohle ja Martin Hentze, Cia Rinne, Kurt Schwitters, Gertrude Stein, Tristan Tzara, Robert Wilson

 Curator: Ragne Nukk

-Exhibition designer: Taavi Tulev
+Exhibition design: Taavi Tulev

-Graphic designer: Kätlin Tischler
+Graphic design: Kätlin Tischler

-Silikaat and Video Data Bank
+Silikaat AS, Video Data Bank